 Delaying Pregnancy through Access to Comprehensive Sexuality Education and Contraception:

 Although young people may not be thinking of planning their families, they are thinking about planning their lives and how to achieve their hopes and dreams.
 Comprehensive sexuality education and contraception is part of this life planning and adolescents need the knowledge and skills to delay and space pregnancies as they become sexually active and plan their futures.
-Save the Children has integrated family planning, working with local clinics and communities to increase access to contraception and access to comprehensive sexuality education through schools and community groups.
+Save the Children has integrated family planning, working with health systems, clinics and communities to increase access to contraception and access to comprehensive sexuality education through schools and community groups.

 Improving Outcomes for Young Mothers and Delaying Second Pregnancies: